Reference Tool Life given Optimum Spindle Speed Solution

 How many ways are there to calculate Reference Tool Life?

-In this formula, Reference Tool Life uses Rotational Frequency of Spindle, Outside Radius of the Workpiece, Reference Cutting Velocity, Taylor's Tool Life Exponent, Cost of a Tool, Time to Change One Tool & Workpiece Radius Ratio.
-We can use 2 other way(s) to calculate the same, which is/are as follows -
+In this formula, Reference Tool Life uses Rotational Frequency of Spindle, Outer Radius of Workpiece, Reference Cutting Velocity, Taylor's Tool Life Exponent, Cost of a Tool, Time to Change One Tool & Workpiece Radius Ratio.
+We can use 1 other way(s) to calculate the same, which is/are as follows -

 • Reference Tool Life = ((Cutting Velocity/Reference Cutting Velocity)^(1/Taylor's Tool Life Exponent))*Time Proportion of Cutting Edge Engagement*Tool Life